jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Caching-Redis-Service-Clause.md

 9.1 Due to force majeure or other accidents, the performance of this Service Terms becomes impossible, unnecessary or meaningless, and the party suffering from force majeure or accident is not liable.

 9.2.
-Force majeure or accidental events refer to unforeseeable, insurmountable and unavoidable objective events that have a significant impact on one or both parties, including but not limited to natural disasters such as floods, earthquakes, epidemics of plagues, and social events such as war, unrest, government actions, interruption of telecommunications trunk lines, hackers, network path blocking, technical adjustment of telecom department and government regulation.
+Force majeure or accidental events refer to unforeseeable, insurmountable and unavoidable objective events that have a significant impact on one or both parties, including but not limited to natural disasters such as floods, earthquakes, epidemics of plagues, and social events such as war, unrest, government actions, and interruption of telecommunications trunk lines, hackers, network path blocking, technical adjustment of telecom department and government regulation.

 ## 10. Governing Law and Dispute Resolution